e1 High

-The Remeha E1 fault code means: your boiler has failed to ignite properly and is currently trying to clear its internal system before attempting to start again..
-It appears on 11 Remeha models in our database.
+The Remeha e1 fault code means: your boiler is struggling to ignite or detect a flame, causing the system to stop as a safety precaution..
+It appears on 4 Remeha models in our database.

 Call an engineer soon